 The system begins with a 28 inch line in Port Arthur to Tulsa, Oklahoma, and then changes to 24 inches into the Chicago suburb of Hammond.
 The original pipeline from east Texas to Chicago was built on time and under budget in 20 exhausting months.

 The early years were tough as economic factors justifying the pipeline changed.
 Lofty expectations about volumes and business didn’t materialize.
 The Arab embargo of 1973 caused volumes to drop.
 Additionally, the time it took to move product from the Gulf Coast to Chicago increased dramatically.

 In search of ways to use pipeline capacity, Explorer made the bold move to transport both crude oil and refined products.

 No other large-diameter pipeline had ever successfully batched and moved refined products and crude in the same pipeline.
 Quality control was critical, and mixing products and crude was difficult.

 Using a keen blend of technology, determination and horsepower, Explorer pioneered the process.
 Many companies replicate our method to this day.

 Determination Brings Results

 By 1977, Explorer’s hard work began paying off as its bottom line moved toward the black.
 In 1984, our company moved 166 million barrels per year and the first dividend was on the horizon.
 Another milestone occurred April 13, 2001, when we shipped the four billionth barrel on our pipeline.
-On December 17, 2011, we shipped our sixth billionth barrel.
+On September 17, 2016, we shipped our seven billionth barrel.

 We expanded our capacity in 2003 by adding new pump stations, storage tanks, power substations and pumping equipment.
 It marked the largest expansion since the pipeline’s construction.
 Within nine months, the expanded pipeline was running at capacity.